Marble Arch Caves, Cave Tour, Co. Fermanagh

 Marble Arch Caves

-Guided tour: a 75‑minute boat ride on an underground river glides past towering limestone walls and waterfalls, followed by illuminated walkways showcasing stalactites, stalagmites and flowstone.
-Knowledgeable guides weave together geological facts and local folklore.
-The boat ride and the boardwalk over the natural arch are wheelchair‑accessible.
+Guided tour: A 75-minute boat ride glides along an underground river, passing towering limestone walls and subterranean waterfalls.
+The tour continues on illuminated walkways showcasing stalactites, stalagmites, and flowstone formations.
+Guides share geological insights alongside local folklore.
+The boat ride and the boardwalk over the natural arch are fully wheelchair-accessible.

-Family Explorer activity: a hands‑on programme for children that combines cave‑science experiments with storytelling, ideal for a short visit after the main tour.
+Family Explorer activity: A hands-on programme for younger visitors combining cave-science experiments with storytelling, perfect for a shorter visit following the main tour.

 Cladagh Glen – Ancient Woodland Walk

-A 1.5‑mile (2.5 km) linear trail winds through one of Northern Ireland’s best‑preserved ash woodlands.
-The route includes 121 wooden steps leading up to the natural limestone arch that gives the caves their name.
-Highlights include:
+A 1.5-mile (2.5 km) linear trail winds through one of Northern Ireland’s best-preserved ash woodlands.
+The path includes 121 wooden steps leading up to the natural limestone arch that gives the caves their name.
+Key highlights include:

-• Cascades Waterfall – a crystal‑clear plunge over limestone steps about a mile into the walk.
+• Cascades Waterfall – A clear plunge over limestone steps located roughly a mile into the walk.

-• Marble Arch – a natural limestone arch spanning the re‑emergent Cladagh River, accessed via a stepped boardwalk.
+• Marble Arch – A natural limestone arch spanning the re-emergent Cladagh River, reached via a stepped boardwalk.

-• Guided “Unlocking the Hidden World of Cladagh Glen” walk – runs on selected days, offering deeper insight into the geology and wildlife.
+• Guided walks – Seasonal “Unlocking the Hidden World of Cladagh Glen” tours offer deeper insight into the area’s geology and ecology.

 Belmore Forest & Pollnagollum Cave

-Set on the slopes of Belmore Mountain (≈398 m), the forest offers sweeping views of Boho, Lower Lough Erne and the Brougher Mountain TV masts.
-The main attraction is Pollnagollum Cave (“hole of the doves”), entered via a 12 m waterfall that drops over limestone before disappearing underground.
+Set on the slopes of Belmore Mountain (≈398 m), this forest offers sweeping views of Boho, Lower Lough Erne, and the Brougher Mountain TV masts.
+The main attraction is Pollnagollum Cave (“hole of the doves”), entered via a 12 m waterfall that drops over limestone before vanishing underground.
 Visitors can:

-• View the cave entrance from a safe wooden platform; the waterfall is especially spectacular after rain.
+• View the cave entrance from a safe wooden platform; the waterfall is particularly dramatic after rain.

-• Enjoy scenic vistas of Cuilcagh, the lakes and surrounding mountains along the looped forest trail.
+• Enjoy scenic vistas of Cuilcagh, the lakes, and surrounding peaks along the looped forest trail.

-• Spot the Game of Thrones connection – the cave served as the “Hollow Hill” hideout in season 3 of the series.
+• Spot the filming connection – The cave served as the “Hollow Hill” hideout in season 3 of Game of Thrones.

 Explore further forest routes and the Neolithic cairn on the Belmore Forest page.